-Advanced Placement English Literature & Composition CRS 1102 🏂 1.05 🥏 1.0
+Advanced Placement English Literature & Composition ሺ 1.05 Ø 1.0 CRS 1102

-A combination of sophisticated literature and writing experiences, this course is designed for students who wish to encounter college level materials, instruction responsibilities.
+A combination of sophisticated literature and writing experiences, this course is designed for students who wish to encounter college level materials. instruction responsibilities.
 Understanding and analysis of writing styles will be emphasized.
 Aspects of literary criticism, interpretation, and form generate discussions on social and ethical issues as well as create a sophisticated format for written thought.
 In-depth study of selected authors and time periods develops the critical thinking skills necessary for commentary on modern issues.
 Special time will be allocated for in-depth preparation of the AP Exam.

-Note: Students are required to take the AP exam.
+Note: Students are required to take the AP exam to receive the 1.05 course weight.

-Prerequisite: Successful completion of AP English Language & Composition or a minimum of 85% in English 11 Regents and a passing score on the ELA Common Core Regents Exam.
+Prerequisite: Successful completion of AP English Language & Composition or English 11 Regents and a passing score on the ELA Common Core Regents Exam.